 But just o touch base about this.
 Unconscious incompetence is really that you’re not aware that you’re still not knowledgeable.
 You might think that things are easy, you’re just not aware of the knowledge that’s required.

-Then once you get to level number 3, conscious competence, now you get into that stage of you’re aware, but you’re also knowledgeable, but you have to think about it.
-So if you’re driving a car, you can now drive a car and you’re fine with that, but you have to think about it, you have to focus.
+Then once you get to level number 3, conscious competence, now you get into that stage if you’re aware, but you’re also knowledgeable, but you have to think about it.
+So if you’re driving a car, you can now drive a car, and you’re fine with that, but you have to think about it, you have to focus.

 And then when you get to level 4, unconscious competence, now you’re unaware, you don’t have to concentrate as much, but you can still drive, complete the task and not think, that’s why many people by the time they drive, they’re talking on the phone, they’re eating, they’re listening to music, whatever that might be.

-This applies to anything that you really do in life, anything that you learn, anything that you’re looking to accomplish, and of course this applies to stock trading as well.
-Now, these are the 4 stages of competency, if you want to look it up, it’s just a basic kind of learning hierarchy of competency.
+This applies to anything that you do in life, anything that you learn, anything that you’re looking to accomplish, and of course, this applies to stock trading as well.
+Now, these are the four stages of competency, and if you want to look it up, it’s just a necessary kind of learning hierarchy of competency.

 The 5th level

-For me I like to look at this as another level, level 5, and for me this goes back to level one.
-So, even if you’re fully competent and you can fully do something unconscious without thinking about it, you take yourself back to the unconscious incompetence level, pretend as if you don’t know anything and start from the basics.
+For me, I like to look at this as another level, level 5, and for me, this goes back to level one.
+So, even if you’re fully competent and you can entirely do something unconscious without thinking about it, you take yourself back to the unconscious incompetence level, pretend as if you don’t know anything and start from the basics.

 I want you to take that to a deeper level even if you believe you understand it.
-So that’s what we’re going to cover, support and resistance, throughout the days, weeks and months, to give you some insight to support and resistance.
+So that’s what we’re going to cover, support and resistance, throughout the days, weeks and months, giving you some insight to support and resistance.

 And we’ll probably break it apart into multiple courses, that way you can just take it in stages and you’re not rushing to it too quickly, but there’s a lot of material here as you can see, and it’s definitely long in the sense of very in-depth knowledge step by step, so keep your eyes on that, and get on the newsletter, if you want to be notified, where it is released.